A Local's Favourite Caves in Iceland

 Lofthellir cave up north in Mývatn is a magical lava cave - deep inside it, you will see the largest ice sculptures yet discovered in any cave in Iceland!

-Lofthellir, which is 3,500 years old is 370 meters long with a height of some 10-15 in the main chamber, and on a 70 metres long part, the width of the ice floor is some 15 metres!
+Lofthellir, which is 3,500 years old, is 370 meters long and has a height of 10-15 meters in the main chamber.
+On a 70-meter-long section, the width of the ice floor is some 15 meters!

 So after crawling and swinging, we were rewarded with a beautiful lava chamber.